torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 Memory Expander
 ---------------
 The simplest form of Type-3 device is a memory expander.
-A memory expander exposes Host-Managed Device Memory (HDM) to Linux.
+A memory expander exposes Host-Managed Device Memory (HDM) to GNU/Linux.
 This memory may be Volatile or Non-Volatile (Persistent).

 Memory Expanders will typically be considered a form of Single-Headed, Single-Logical Device - as its form factor will typically be an add-in-card (AIC) or some other similar form-factor.

-The Linux CXL driver provides support for static or dynamic configuration of basic memory expanders.
+The GNU/Linux CXL driver provides support for static or dynamic configuration of basic memory expanders.
 The platform may program decoders prior to OS init (e.g. auto-decoders), or the user may program the fabric if the platform defers these operations to the OS.